worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Converting between ICLS Definitions.md

 In short, the ICLS 19 resolution restricts employment to *work performed for others in exchange for pay or profit*, meaning that own consumption work (e.g., subsistence agriculture or building housing for oneself) are not counted as employment.

-While the 2015-16 QLFS provides information that would allow harmonizers to distinguish those working for own consumption, the survey still treats these workers as employed and the GLD harmonization process follows this approach.
-However, users can consider the code below should they want to define the employed exclusively based on work in exchange of pay or profit.
+While the 2015-16 QLFS provides information that would allow harmonizers to identify those working for own consumption, the survey still treats these individuals as employed and the GLD harmonization process retains this approach.
+However, to redefine employment strictly based on work for pay or profit, users can utilize the code provided below.

 # Current coding for the QLFS

-For both the 2015-16 and 2016-17, the code used to create the `lstatus` variable (which distinguishes between employment, unemployment, and out of the labour force) is the following:
+For the 2015-16 and 2016-17 rounds, the code used to identify the employed including those engaged in an activity for own consumption is as follows:

 ```